gridsmartercities/python-serverless-template/README.md

 The packager creates a .build folder when run, that contains a copy of the internal common files needed by that lambda, and a requirements.txt files with a list of all the external dependencies.

+Please note that if you run this packager locally, the .build folder might make the Bandit tests to take quite a lot of time.
+You might want to delete the .build folder once you've taken a look at it.

 ## How to work on the project

 1. git checkout master